-- 1. Eligible applicants for this Request for Applications (RFA) are any of the following entities that provide direct intervention and related assistance to adult, youth and child victims of sexual assault, family and household members of such victims, and other non-offending individuals impacted by the victimization. - Nonprofit, nongovernmental organization. - o Tribal organization. and - Governmental entity, not part of the criminal justice system (such as a law enforcement agency), that is able to offer a comparable level of confidentiality as a nonprofit entity that provides similar victims services.
+- 1. Eligible applicants for this SASP RFA are any of the following entities that provide direct intervention and related assistance to adult, youth and child victims of sexual assault, family and household members of such victims, and other non-offending individuals impacted by the victimization. - o Nonprofit, nongovernmental organization. - o Tribal organization. and - o Governmental entity, not part of the criminal justice system (such as a law enforcement agency), that is able to offer a comparable level of confidentiality as a nonprofit entity that provides similar victims services.
 34 U.S.C. § 12291(a)(25). - 2.
-All applicants must provide services to individuals who have been victimized by sexual assault without regard to the age of the individual.
+All applicants must provide services to individuals who have been victimized by sexual assault without regard to the age of the individual. - 3.
+All applicants must be able to demonstrate that they provide population specific services one or multiple underserved populations as defined in Section I.G.